-Once you have an account, you can backup one resource for free daily, with options started from $9 to upgrade for larger resources limits and backup frequency.
-Click Free Trial in the top right Provide your name, email and a password.
+Once you have an account, you can backup one resource for free daily, with options starting from $9 to upgrade for larger resource limits and backup frequency.
+Click Free Trial in the top right.
+Provide your name, email and password.

-Once into the dashboard, you will be greeted by a welcome screen showing you what backup offerings SnapShooter has available.
-For this guide select, MySQL.
+Once on the dashboard, you will be greeted by a welcome screen showing you the available backup offerings SnapShooter has.
+For this guide, select MySQL.

 To perform a MySQL backup, you need to configure an SSH connection to a server you wish backups to pipe through; this is within your environment and acts like a jump box between SnapShooter and your MySQL.

-You will be asked to provide details of an SSH connection to a server, depending on the backup type you may or may not need root access.
+You will be asked to provide details of an SSH connection to a server.
+You may or may not need root access, depending on the backup type.
 (Root access is required when you want to do a file-based backup and backup the whole server)

 adduser --disabled-password snapshooter